Strategies for generating separable photon triplets in waveguides and ring resonators: Sample calculations

-We have assumed a significant disparity between the quality factors, due to different propagation losses for the pump and fundamental modes.
-Were the losses in the two modes equal, a mismatch in the quality factors could be achieved using interferometric couplers, for example \cite{Vernon:17, Liu:20}.
-Even when $Q_F = Q_P$, one can achieve a higher degree of separability compared to the fiber designs discussed above; for short pulses, the separability saturates around $\kappa = 1.002$.
+A disparity between the quality factors -- in particular, $Q_F > Q_P$ -- is required to maximize the separability of the JSA \cite{Vernon:17}.
+Here we have assumed this disparity is achieved ``automatically", due to different propagation losses for the pump and fundamental mode \cite{Surya:18}.
+If this were not the case, a mismatch in the quality factors could be implemented using interferometric couplers, for example \cite{Vernon:17, Liu:20}.
+We also point out that even when $Q_F = Q_P$, one can achieve a higher degree of separability compared to the fiber designs discussed above (see Fig. \ref{fig:matchedQ}); the separability saturates around $\kappa = 1.002$ for pulses of a nanosecond or less.

 In principle, single-mode triplet generation can be achieved relatively easily using resonant structures, yet this approach is challenging due to the low generation rates expected for typical microring resonators \cite{banic2022resonant}.
-Following Appendix \ref{sec:quantum_state_ring}, taking the parameters used in Fig. \ref{fig:mismatched_Qs}, and assuming a 10 ps pulse with 0.1$\mu$J pulse energy, we find the probability of generating a triplet $|\varepsilon|^2 \sim 10^{-11}$; assuming a 10 MHz repetition rate this corresponds to $10^{-4}$ triplets per second, orders of magnitude lower than the predicted rate in the fiber taper considered above.
+We calculate the triplet rate as outlined in Appendix \ref{sec:quantum_state_ring}, taking the parameters used in Fig. \ref{fig:mismatched_Qs}, and assuming a nanosecond pump pulse with $\sim10$ pJ pulse energy.
+The low pulse energy is chosen to ensure the validity of our calculations, which neglect SPM and XPM (see Appendix \ref{sec:quantum_state_ring}).
+For these parameters, the probability of generating a triplet is $|\varepsilon|^2 \sim 10^{-13}$; assuming a 10 MHz repetition rate, this corresponds to $10^{-6}$ triplets per second, orders of magnitude lower than the rate predicted for the fiber considered above.
+The triplet rate could be improved by increasing the pump power -- provided the effects of SPM and XPM were taken into account and mitigated \cite{PhysRevApplied.23.054045,PhysRevA.111.063502} -- but because the TOPDC rate scales linearly with pump power, this strategy for triplet generation will likely remain unrealistic.